ConnerFoster/DrumKit/README.md

 # DrumKit
-This will be a web application for clicking an icon and playing drum sounds based on what the user clicks.
+This will be a web application for pressing a key and playing drum sounds based on what the user clicks.